 St John the Baptist

-A Toc H in Wentworth Park Avenue was licensed for public worship from 1929 to 1930 (fn.
-54) and Moor Pool Hall from 1959.
-St. John's church itself was destroyed by enemy action in 1941.
-In 1960 a new church was consecrated on the site of the church hall (formerly the church school) in High Street.
-It is a brick building designed by E. M. Marriner in a simple mid-20th-century style.
+The church was destroyed by a German bomb in 1941 and it was not until 1960 that a new church was built on the site of the church hall (formerly the church school) between the High Street and Vivian Road.
+It is a brick building designed by E M Marriner in a simple mid-20th-century style.
 Internally the nave and chancel are undivided and there are shallow transepts and a gallery.
 A new church hall stands to the west.